ntmbayfield/g88-lecture-docs/Computer Science/Searching Algorithms/searchingAlgorithms.md

 ---

-## or check every element in sequence until we find it or a greater element.
+## Check every element in sequence until we find it or a greater element.

 ---